 4 Minute Read

-Baby Step 1: Save $1,000 in one month?
+Baby Step 1: Saving $1,000 in one month?
 It’s possible!

-Depending on how much experience you have saving money, Baby Step 1 could be a piece of cake—or it could sound downright impossible.
-We asked our Facebook followers how they would save $1,000 in one month, and we got loads of advice.
+Depending on how much experience you have saving money, Baby Step 1 could be a piece of cake—or it could feel downright impossible.
+We asked our Facebook followers how they save money fast and put together some of their great advice for you!

-Beata T. agreed, saying, “Create a budget, and you’ll see how much money you waste every month.
-You’ll get to the $1,000 in no time."
+"Create a budget, and you’ll see how much money you waste every month."
+Beata T. agreed.
+"You’ll get to the $1,000 in no time."

 Bring in More Money